- DEXA/DXA (Bone Density Scan)

 Tell the scheduler if you have a disability that may require extra exam time, room accommodations or a translator.
 If you live a long distance away, let us know if you need your images read at the time of your study.
 Please tell us if you will be having any breast surgery, starting hormones, or beginning any treatment in the near future so that we may forward your results to all the specialists involved.

 If you have breast implants, let us know as the imaging takes additional time;

-If you have have a history of breast cancer, the technologist may need to perform extra imaging views;
+If you have a history of breast cancer, the technologist may need to perform extra imaging views;

 If you have dense breast tissue, supplemental imaging such as bilateral whole breast ultrasound may be recommended;

-If you have a strong family history of breast cancer, supplemental imaging such as breast MRI may be indicated.
+If you have a strong family history of breast cancer, supplemental imaging such as a breast MRI may be indicated.